squaresLab/squaresLab.github.io/research.md

 ---
-title: Projects
+title: Research
 layout: default
-permalink: /projects/
+permalink: /research/
 ---

-# Projects
+# Research

 Here we list our research efforts by subject, linked to the section in the publication page that further links to the materials (code, slides, etc.)